New York University School of Professional Studies: 1960s–1980s

-In 1971, the school was renamed the School of Continuing Education (SCE).
-New diploma programs were created in business, data processing, computer technology, and systems analysis.
+In the 1970s, new diploma programs were created in release estate, data processing, computer technology, and systems analysis.
 The Institute for Paralegal Studies was created.
-The General Studies Program was instituted to offer two years of instruction to college-age students.
-A boom in the real estate market drove rapid expansion of the Real Estate Institute.
+The General Studies Program was instituted to offer two years of instruction to college-age students, conducted on a full-time basis during the day and leading to an associate's degree.
+There was a boom in the real estate market during the 1970s, and an expansion of the school's Real Estate Institute.